16 Degree C To F

 Q: Why are there two different temperature scales?

 A: The Celsius and Fahrenheit scales developed independently.
-Celsius is based on the metric system and is widely used in science and most parts of the world.
+In real terms, celsius is based on the metric system and is widely used in science and most parts of the world.
 Fahrenheit has its roots in earlier temperature scales and remains prevalent in some countries, primarily the United States.

 Q: Is there a way to quickly estimate the conversion without a calculator?

 A: While a precise conversion requires the formula, rough estimations can be made using mental math approximations.
-For example, a rough approximation is to double the Celsius temperature and add 30 to get a close estimate in Fahrenheit (this works reasonably well around room temperature, but the accuracy decreases as you move further from this range).
+To give you an idea, a rough approximation is to double the Celsius temperature and add 30 to get a close estimate in Fahrenheit (this works reasonably well around room temperature, but the accuracy decreases as you move further from this range).

 Q: Are there other temperature scales besides Celsius and Fahrenheit?